apache/cordova-contribute/deprecation.md

 ### Deprecation Notice

 This template is to be used in the `README.md` of depreacted components.
-The "Learn more" link should be customized to link to the corresponding headline in [`cordova-deprecated`](https://github.com/apache/cordova-deprecated) (replace `xyz` with the correct link anchor).
+The "Learn more" link should be customized to link to the corresponding headline in [`deprecated.md` of `apache/cordova`](https://github.com/apache/cordova/blob/master/deprecated.md) (replace `xyz` with the correct link anchor).

 ---
 📌 **Deprecation Notice**